 Evidence & safety

-A practical note on What beginners often misunderstand about AI-supported focus suggestions for a before-skincare pause where comfort matters more than intensity, written with realistic expectations and a specific next step.
+A practical note on Beginner misconception: AI supported focus suggestions for a before-skincare pause where comfort matters more than intensity, written with realistic expectations and a specific next step.

 Direct answer